AndySomogyi/mechanica/docs/source/api_particle.rst

       Splits the cluster into two clusters, where the first one is the original cluster and the new one is a new 'daughter' cluster.

-      split is discussed in detail in :ref:`Mitosis and Events`
+      split is discussed in detail in :ref:`Splitting and Cleavage`

       :param axis: (length 3 vector (,optional)) - orientation axis for a